qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - please integrate email app snooze with gmail snooze
 - snooze items from my iphone don't show up as snooze on my ipad
 - is it possible to snooze an email on the iphone and is will be also snooze on all other devices
+- Hello, What are my Snooze options?

+## intent:support_exchange_account
+- When will you support Exchange accounts?
+- Hello, When will you support Exchange accounts?

 ## intent:support_exchange_features
 - Does Email support any additional Microsoft Exchange features?